alfredodiaz53/big-bang/blog/2-0-new-features.md

 ## OCI HelmRepositories

 As mentioned previously Helm repositories will now be an option for deployment in 2.0.
-While we do encourage users to test and adopt this, git repository sources will remain the default for 2.0.
+While we do encourage users to test and adopt this, Git repository sources will remain the default for 2.0 so you will not see any immediate changes unless you choose to test it out as laid out in the brief guide below.

-To setup a `HelmRepository` source you will want to add the below to your values:
+To setup a `HelmRepository` source you will want to add a `helmRepositories` config to your values:

 ```yaml
 helmRepositories: